ReactiveMongo/reactivemongo-site/releases/0.12/documentation/bson/typeclasses.md

 ### Custom writer

-Of course it also possible to write a value of a custom type, a custom instance of [`BSONWriter`](../../api/index.html#reactivemongo.bson.BSONWriter), or of [`BSONDocumentWriter`](../../api/index.html#reactivemongo.bson.BSONDocumentWriter) must be available.
+Of course it's also possible to write a value of a custom type, a custom instance of [`BSONWriter`](../../api/index.html#reactivemongo.bson.BSONWriter), or of [`BSONDocumentWriter`](../../api/index.html#reactivemongo.bson.BSONDocumentWriter) must be available.

 {% highlight scala %}
 import reactivemongo.bson._